 Before a face-to-face interview make sure you research the company you’re applying to.
 And it’s no different with video interviews.

 A good place to start is the company website.
 It’s good to know the basics, such as the origins of the company and when it was founded.

 But it’s more impressive to show you’ve dug a little further.
 Think about:

 It’s also worth checking out social media pages to get to know the company culture.
 Look at their competitors too!
-This'll show an employer you're serious.
+This will show an employer you’re serious.
 Want to focus your research to help you answer specific questions?